xgfone/gconf/README.md

 	// a natural number.
 	//
 	// The smaller the number, the higher the priority.
 And the higher priority
-	// parser can cover the option value set by the lower priority parser.
+	// parser will be called to parse the option.
 	//
 	// For the cli parser, it maybe return 0 to indicate the highest priority.
 	Priority() int